dloker/visa_eligibility-checker/readme.md

 - Loads the 8 O-1A criteria from MongoDB (or memory).
 - Sends the CV text and criteria to the LLM API (e.g., OpenAI, or a future self-hosted model).
 - Matches evidence to each criterion and returns structured results.
-- Writes results to Redis cache keyed by CV ID for retry handling or follow-up.
+- Writes results to Redis cache keyed by CV ID or file hash for retry handling or follow-up.

 **Scalable, modular, and LLM-agnostic** — future-ready for running on a local GPU cluster or model farm.